Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 whether it’s knowledge or scientific knowledge creation, which gives us an “ability” to even move forward, and, by extension, gives rise to consciousness itself, which wouldn’t have emerged, otherwise, or any other way.

-imagine if we thought: ohh this suffering is “completely necessary/favorable”, or if it wasn’t there all together,
+Imagine if we thought: ohh this suffering is “completely necessary/favorable”, or if it wasn’t there all together,

 then we wouldn’t have the enthusiasm to even fix it, because it’s either “necessary”, or it’s not there,